 If drippy and topping-heavy burgers are your thing, the beacon burger at Perihelion is your ideal meat sandwich.
 The cheddar, thick pork belly, and chile aioli work better together than Gene Kelly, Debbie Reynolds, and Donald O’Connor in the tap dance sequence in Singing In The Rain.
 It’s a masterpiece.

-Normally, we praise the maillard reaction on a burger—the more smashed and seared, the better, right?
+Normally, we praise the maillard reaction on a burger—the more smashed, the better, right?
 In the case of Dreamland’s McDreamy, that couldn’t be more wrong.
-These patties are completely steamed, and yet, should satisfy even the most diehard meat skirt enthusiasts.
-Between the juicy beef, american cheese, and charred onion mayo, all of the gooey, sticky, and salty elements melt seamlessly into each other, and yet, it still has a great crunch from the pickles and toasted potato bun halves.
-Just note that this burger is only available on Dreamland’s Happy Hour and late-night menus, and it’s better than their regular burger.
+These patties have a lighter sear, and yet, should satisfy even the most diehard meat skirt enthusiasts.
+Between the juicy beef, american cheese, and charred onion mayo, all of the gooey, sticky, and salty elements melt seamlessly, and yet, it still has a great crunch from the pickles and toasted potato bun halves.

 Joule’s kalbi-marinated burger is a prime example of “less is more.”
 Here you have an incredibly juicy patty, horseradish mayo, lettuce, and raw red onion with some giardiniera on the side.
 Add in some of the accompanying pickled carrots between the buns if you want to amp up the acidity.

 The bacon being ground into the burgers at Big Max is just one of the reasons why these majestic meat sandwiches belong on this list.
-This smoky and fatty beef combines with sharp cheddar, tangy bread and butter pickle chunks, and special sauce in a way that pairs very well next to fancy homemade chicken nuggets and herbed shoestring fries.
-Plus, the caramelized and fresh onion give you both some sweetness and a spicy raw bite.
+This smoky and fatty beef mixes with sharp cheddar, tangy bread and butter pickle chunks, and special sauce in a way that pairs very well with fancy homemade chicken nuggets and herbed shoestring fries.
+Plus, the combination of caramelized and fresh onion gives you both sweetness and a raw bite.

 You may think that “Saint Cheeseburger” is the patron saint of summer barbecues and music by The Aquabats, but it’s actually just the burger served at Saint Bread.
 This smashburger is excellent enough for us to show up after 11am (when it's served) and totally ignore the pastries at this hectic morning bake shop.
 With a circumference made of lacy crisped meat, tangy special sauce, pickles, and melted yellow american on a squishy Hawaiian bun, it’s officially the best burger that you can get at a bakery.